TheRemote/Legendary-Bedrock-Container/README.md

 Box64 speeds up performance on 64-bit ARM platforms by translating some calls that are normally emulated as native system calls (much faster).
 If you are having trouble running the dedicated server with Box64 support you can tell it to use QEMU instead with: <pre>-e UseQEMU=Y</pre>
 For example: <pre>docker run -it -v yourvolumename:/minecraft -e UseQEMU=Y -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>

+<h2>TZ (timezone) Environment Variable</h2>
+You can change the timezone from the default "America/Denver" to own timezone using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e TZ="America/Denver" -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>
+A <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">list of Linux timezones is available here</a>

 <h2>Buy A Coffee / Donate</h2>
 <p>People have expressed some interest in this (you are all saints, thank you, truly)</p>
 <ul>